Aberdaron: Porthor

 Porthor (Whistling Sands) is a cove 3+1/4 mi north of Aberdaron that has smooth white sand; when dry, the sand whistles or squeaks, underfoot.
 The crescent-shaped beach is backed by steep cliffs of relatively hard rock, from which the cove has been sculpted by the rough seas.
 The bay is the centre of a National Trust estate comprising 420 acre of shoreline, headland and farmland; it includes Mynydd Carreg and Mynydd Anelog.

-On the hill summits that dot the headlands are heather and gorse, shaped by the prevailing wind; thrift and wild thyme thrive on the acidic soil.
-The cliffs are a stronghold of the chough, and a nesting place for razorbills and guillemots.
-On the lower rocks, in reach of the waves, are plentiful lichens, seaweeds, sponges, limpets and barnacles.

 To the south are Dinas Bach and Dinas Mawr, twin peninsulas formed from weathered pillow lavas 600 million years old, thought to have been early fortified sites from the Iron Age.
 Kittiwakes, cormorants and shags can be seen on the cliffs, while farm birds such as the yellowhammer frequent the gorse.
 On Mynydd Anelog, experimental plots have been marked out to monitor different methods of managing heather to discover the best way the habitat can be conserved for the future.

 North of Porthor is Porth Iago, a south-facing narrow inlet and rocky cove, which has a small beach and steep cliffs.